 Transcription, Follow Along & Recap

-Read every word as it's narrated with on-device transcription, follow the spoken line in real time, generate spoken recaps when you've zoned out, and skip non-narrative stretches like LitRPG stat blocks — all processed privately on your device.
+Read every word as it's narrated with on-device transcription in the book's own language, follow the spoken line in real time, generate spoken recaps when you've zoned out, and skip non-narrative stretches like LitRPG stat blocks — all processed privately on your device.

 Overview